AliEren04/todo_api/README.md

 * MongoDB
 ## 🛠 Additional Skills

-* Passionate about mobile development using Flutter for various applications.
+* Passionate about mobile development.

 * Experience with web technologies for small to moderate projects.